dreamcatcher-tech/network/Inbox/2024-02-16 1137 artifact in front of backblaze.md

 Gives an AI control layer to large binary data, and a huge processing capability.

 Shared storage and quick transfer between peers on the system is a good benefit.

+Means we can have very cheap, low latency, guaranteed available storage.

+We can also store across other providers.

+Then make a decentralized API compatible clone.